pelican-plugins/render-math/README.md

 ------------

 * [Pelican][] version *4.5* or above is required.
-* [Typogrify][] version *2.0.7* or higher is needed for Typogrify to behave properly with this plugin.
-If this version is not available, Typogrify will be disabled for the entire site.
-* [BeautifulSoup][] 4+ is required to correct summaries.
+* (optional) [BeautifulSoup][] 4.0 or above is required to prevent math from being truncated in post summaries.
 If BeautifulSoup is not installed, summary processing will be ignored, even if specified in user settings.
+* (optional) [Typogrify][] version *2.0.7* or higher is needed for Typogrify to behave properly with this plugin.
+If not installed, Typogrify will be disabled for the entire site.

 Installation
 ------------